Saturn's hexagon

 Saturn's hexagon is a persistent approximately hexagonal cloud pattern around the north pole of the planet Saturn, located at about 78°N.

 The sides of the hexagon are about 14500 km long, which is about 2000 km longer than the diameter of Earth.
-The hexagon may be a bit more than 29000 km wide, may be 300 km high, and may be a jet stream made of atmospheric gases moving at 320 km/h.
+The hexagon is around 300 km high, and may be a jet stream made of atmospheric gases moving at 320 km/h.
 It rotates with a period of 10h 39m 24s, the same period as Saturn's radio emissions from its interior.
 The hexagon does not shift in longitude like other clouds in the visible atmosphere.

 Saturn's hexagon was discovered during the Voyager mission in 1981, and was later revisited by Cassini-Huygens in 2006.
 During the Cassini mission, the hexagon changed from a mostly blue color to more of a golden color.
 Saturn's south pole does not have a hexagon, as verified by Hubble observations.
-It does, however, have a vortex, and there is also a vortex inside the northern hexagon.
+It does, however, have a decagon-shaped atmospheric wave pattern.

 Multiple hypotheses for the hexagonal cloud pattern have been developed.